fallwest/tiddly-node-saver/README.md

 ## Troubleshooting
 - If the TiddlyWiki "save changes" button does not appear when you first navigate to your TiddlyWiki in your browser, try refreshing the page.
 The button should then always appear.
+- The first time you load, try loading your wiki with browser caching turned off (easiest way, have developer console open - F12 key) to ensure that you get a fresh copy of your wiki back from the server.